Tripadvisor Traveler Rating

 Coral Eye dive resort is conveniently located close to more than 30 world-class dive sites around Bangka, including one of the best house reefs on the island, which can be accessed straight from the jetty.
 Trips to Lembeh Strait are also offered at an additional cost.
 The dive centre’s fast and comfortable boats, which accommodate eight divers, provide up to two morning-dives and one afternoon-dive each day.
 Night dives on the house reef can be arranged.
 12-litre aluminium cylinders with INT connections are supplied by the dive centre which requires advanced notice for equipment rental.

 Bangka is renowned for its biodiversity, with a seascape that encompasses pinnacles and walls to sandy slopes and mangroves.
-Several rare species can be found here such as pygmy seahorses, scorpion leaf fish, frogfish, napoleon fish and dugongs.
+Several noteworthy species can be found here such as pygmy seahorses, scorpion leaf fish, frogfish, Napoleon fish and dugongs.
 Coral Eye offers full logistic support to scientists, universities and government-funded research centres who are working on educational and conservation projects.
 Their laboratory includes an air-conditioned dry workspace with optical binocular microscopes and a range of measurement instruments and laboratory chemicals.
 An adjoining wet area is located directly on the beach and incorporates aquarium tanks.
 Dive guides at this resort are also trained for scientific diving.

 - If you’d like to head off for some adventures, Coral Eye’s sailboat, the Zirbad, can be chartered for trips exploring the local islands.